Can I Write My Own Will in the UK?

 If you are thinking about writing your own will, it is important to understand when that might be suitable and when professional help may be the safer choice.
 You can also read our guide on will writer vs solicitor in the UK, and view our Wills and Testaments page, our Will Trusts page, and our Lasting Power of Attorney page if you want to put the right documents in place.

-Can You Legally Write Your Own Will in the UK?
+Can You Legally Make Your Own Will in the UK?

-Yes, you can legally write your own will in the UK.
-There is no legal requirement for a solicitor to write it for you.
-However, it must meet the legal requirements for a valid will, including being properly signed and witnessed.
+Yes, you can legally make your own will in the UK.
+There is no legal requirement for a solicitor to prepare it for you.
+However, the will must still meet the legal requirements for validity, including being clear, properly signed and correctly witnessed.

 What Makes a DIY Will Legally Valid in the UK?

-For a DIY will to be legally valid, the key requirements include:
+For a DIY will to be legally valid in England and Wales, the key requirements include:

 Note: the specific signing and witnessing requirements are especially important.
-GOV.UK says you and your witnesses must sign the same document and have a clear view of each other signing.
+According to GOV.UK guidance on making a will, you and your witnesses must sign the same document and be present at the same time so you can clearly see each other signing.

 Is Writing Your Own Will in the UK a Good Idea?

 But if you have children, property, a blended family, specific gifts, or anything more complicated, a DIY will can become much riskier.
-Citizens Advice says you should only really consider making your own will if it is going to be straightforward.
+Guidance from Citizens Advice makes it clear that writing your own will is usually only suitable if your situation is straightforward.

 What Can Go Wrong When You Write Your Own Will in the UK?